-v) EQUITY PRICE RISK
+V) EQUITY PRICE RISK

-The group is exposed to equity price risk arising from the trading of listed securities classified as trading securities in the consolidated statement of financial position.
+The group is exposed to equity price risk arising from trading of listed securities classified as trading securities in the consolidated statement of financial position.
 The sensitivity analysis has been determined based on the exposure to equity price risk.

-At the end of the reporting period, if the quoted market prices of the trading securities had been 10% higher or lower while all other variables were held constant, the group's net loss would decrease or increase by approximately RMB12,000 (2011: RMB15,000) as a result of changes in fair value of investments.
-The group's sensitivity to equity price has not changed significantly from the prior year.
+At the end of the reporting period, if the quoted market prices of the trading securities had been 10% higher or lower while all other variables were held constant, the group's net loss would decrease or increase by approximately RMB15,000 (2012: RMB12,000) as a result of changes in fair value of investments.
+The group's and the company's sensitivity to equity price has not changed significantly from the prior year.

 The sensitivity analysis has been determined assuming that the reasonably possible changes in the stock market index or other relevant risk variables had occurred at the end of the reporting period and had been applied to the exposure to equity price in existence at that date.
-It also assumed that the fair values of the group's trading securities would change in accordance with the historical correlation with the relevant stock market index or the relevant risk variables, that none of the group's securities investments would be considered impaired as a result of a reasonably possible decrease in the relevant stock market index or other relevant risk variables, and that all other variables remain constant.
+It also assumed that the fair values of the group's and the company's trading securities would change in accordance with the historical correlation with the relevant stock market index or the relevant risk variables, that none of the group's and the company's securities investments would be considered impaired as a result of a reasonably possible decrease in the relevant stock market index or other relevant risk variable, and that all other variables remain constant.
 The stated changes represent management's assessment of reasonably possible changes in the relevant stock market index or the relevant risk variables over the period until the end of the next annual reporting period.
-The analysis is performed on the same basis for 2011.
+The analysis is performed on the same basis for 2012.

-vi) FAIR VALUE MEASUREMENTS RECOGNISED IN THE STATEMENT OF FINANCIAL POSITION
+VI) FAIR VALUE MEASUREMENTS RECOGNISED IN THE STATEMENT OF FINANCIAL POSITION